 Yes, we ship internationally.
 At checkout you can choose which carrier you prefer and you'll see the cost of shipping before you need to pay.
 Please be aware, the shipping costs do not include additional fees your country may charge you upon deliveryDo I need the optional end cap?

 The end cap is not necessary.
-It is an option for hand protection.Will the Dymondback stick to a magnet?
+It is an option for hand protection.Will the Dymondback and Littlefoot stick to a magnet?

 The frame is made of high-grade stainless steel and will not stick to a magnet.
-If you want your dymondback mounted on a magnet, place the blade side on the magnet.How do I clean the Dymondback?
+Although the blade side, will stick to a magnet.How do I clean the Dymondback and Littlefoot?

 Should I choose a Dymondback or Littlefoot?